Grovkillen/ESP_Easy_Netscan/README.md

 + From menu: ping that unit.
 + From menu: download the config file from that unit.
 It will be stored in the same folder path as the exe file.
 + Get which AP the unit is connected to, name it yourself using the AP.ini (found in Settings folder).
-- Will embed the font "Agency FB".
-It is used to fit all the info in the window.
-For now you may download it [here](http://allfont.net/cache/fonts/agency-fb_0b9596562659a0772f5e24c22cae921b.ttf).
+- Embed font "Agency FB".
 ```

 EXTRA INFORMATION
 ------------
 * **ONLY WINDOWS** is supported (Windows 10, Windows 8.1, Windows 8, Windows 7)
+* **MISSING FONT**, will embed the font "Agency FB".
+It is used to fit all the info in the window.
+For now you may download it [here](http://allfont.net/cache/fonts/agency-fb_0b9596562659a0772f5e24c22cae921b.ttf).

 LEGEND
 ------------